planetfederal/qgis-plugin-repos/docker-plugins-xml/README.md

 Additionally, the connection should be secured with a `*.boundless.test` wildcard certificate and there should be no SSL errors.

+#### Fully automated tests

+The directory `tests` contains a python test script that can be used to test the dockerized repository created with `test-build.run load` as explained in the [base manual][mdr].
+The list of Python requirements for the test script can be found in the file `resources/REQUIREMENTS.txt`.

+Start the tests from the command line with:

+    $> python endpoint_tests.py

 ## Plugin Repository Updating/Editing

 See the [README for the Python updater script][rus] in the **qgis-plugins-xml** code repository.